 9-17 will be interpreted as "from 9:00 till 17:00" (or "from 9 a.m. till 17 p.m.").

 More than one range can be given for the day using comma as a separator.
 For example, the range

 13:30-16:30, 19:30-20:05 will enable AutoTrading during two periods: from 13:30 till 16:30 and from 19:30 till 20:05.

 The main objective of AutoTrading Scheduler is to control the status of the AutoTrading button in MetaTrader.
 However, it can also be used to close the trades before disabling AutoTrading.
-This is attained by ticking the checkbox at the bottom of the panel.
+This is attained by ticking the checkbox below the days of the week.
 The expert advisor will attempt to close the positions and delete pending orders, but there is no guarantee that it will succeed in doing so.
 It will not re-try closing the trades because its first priority is to disable AutoTrading and after AutoTrading is disabled, managing trades becomes impossible.

 AutoTrading Scheduler is being developed via a dedicated GitHub repository.
 You are encouraged to actively participate in the improvement of this expert advisor by submitting your own features via pull-requests and by reviewing existing suggestions, changes, fixes, and so on.

 AutoTrading Scheduler for MetaTrader 4 AutoTrading Scheduler for MetaTrader 5

 To install — unzip and copy the entire AutoTrading Scheduler folder to MQL4/Experts/ or MQL5/Experts/ (if you are on MetaTrader 5) of your terminal's data folder.

 Do you have any suggestions or questions regarding this expert advisor?